Natural gas price statistics

 Development of gas prices for non-household consumers

 Figure 8 shows the change in natural gas prices for non-household consumers including all non-recoverable taxes and levies in national currency from the second half of 2018 to the second half of 2019.
-These prices fell in 15 EU Member states out of 25 having reported their data — Cyprus and Malta do not use natural gas prices for non-household consumers.
+These prices fell in 15 EU Member states out of 25 having reported their data — Cyprus and Malta do not consume natural gas in the non-household sector.
 It fell by 28.9 % in Lithuania followed by Sweden (23.6 %) and Denmark (21.3 %).
 By contrast, natural gas prices for the non-household sector rose significantly in Slovakia (15.9 %), Romania (14.3 %) and Poland (7.8 %).

 Source data for tables and figures (MS Excel)